Tyler Coderre

 Preference remembered, instantly applied.

-UX Process & Design Thinking
+UX Process & Design Thinking.

 I approached this like any product design challenge — define, test, refine, document.